yuanbing/mc-tha/README.md

 As I've mentioned earlier, I've cheated by using my own in-memory DB.
 It may be Okay for MVP, but definitely *NOT* for production.
 To be production ready, we should use a matured time series DB with good python support.
 [TimeScale](https://www.timescale.com/) may be such a choice.

+### tests

+The MVP serverly lacks tests, and don't even mention code coverage.
+Before we could claim production ready, we need add more unit, as well as regression and integration tests.